 Register your degree project in DiVA

 You need to register mandatory information about your degree project, such as its title, programme you are studying and if you want the thesis to be published publicly or not.
-Published degree projects are archived after grading in 'Malmö University Electronic Publishing' (MUEP) by a study administrator ensures that the information about your work becomes public and visible in DiVA.
+After your degree project has been approved, a study administrator ensures that the information about your work becomes public and visible in DiVA.